Jump to accessibility statement Skip to content

 Lecturer in Psychology

-I earned a BSc in Psychology from the University of Manchester in 2008, followed by an MSc in Health Psychology in 2015, and a PhD in Cognitive Psychology in 2022, both from Teesside University.
+I completed a BSc in Psychology at the University of Manchester in 2008, followed by an MSc in Health Psychology in 2015, and a PhD in Cognitive Psychology in 2022, both from Teesside University.
 I joined the University of Sunderland as a Lecturer in January 2023.

 My research focuses on face perception and recognition.
 My PhD used eye-tracking and behavioural methods to explore the impact of biological motion on face recognition in both typical perceivers and individuals with developmental prosopagnosia, a common disorder of face recognition.
-My more recent research focuses on how facial ageing impacts identity judgments.
+My more recent research focuses on how facial ageing impacts identity judgments, and examines the impact of gastrointestinal conditions on face and emotion recognition.

 Teaching and supervision